Hon. Alderman Doreen Madolin Weatherhead: 5th Nov 1931 – 5th Feb 2026

 Howard Jeffery was unable to attend in person as he and the Pepperpot Club staff and club members were travelling to Tenerife on 21st April 2026.

-• At the reception held in the Mayor’s Parlour after the funeral, past Mayor for the Royal Borough of Kensington & Chelsea (2005-2006) Warwick Lightfoot made a toast to the life of Doreen with Bajan Rum Punch shots.
-He thanked the Mayor for the use of the parlour, thanked everyone that was able to attend this celebration of the life of Doreen Weatherhead and reminisced about his time as a councillor working with Doreen.
+• At the reception held in the Mayor’s Parlour after the funeral, the past Mayor for the Royal Borough of Kensington & Chelsea (2005-2006) Warwick Lightfoot made a toast to the life of Doreen with Bajan Rum Punch shots.
+He thanked the Mayor for the use of the parlour, thanked everyone that was able to attend this celebration of the life of Doreen Weatherhead and reminisced about his time as a councillor working with Doreen and how she taught and guided young councillors through the working of the Borough and what an efficient operator she was running council business.

 Eulogy by Peter Burton